Alph420/personnal-cv/README.md

 # personnal-cv
-A basic webSite to my CV
+A basic website to my CV